rajib54/payroll-challenge/README.md

 Update `root:tulip@localhost` entry.
 Here `root` is username, `tulip` is password, `localhost` is the host.

 Please execute the following commands from the project root folder

-1) python3 -m venv venv
-2) . venv/bin/activate
-3) pip install Flask
+1) pip install Flask
-4) pip install flask-sqlalchemy
+2) pip install flask-sqlalchemy
-5) pip install mysqlclient
+3) pip install mysqlclient
+4) python3 -m venv venv
+5) . venv/bin/activate
 6) export FLASK_APP=.
 7) flask run

+**Note: If you have issue saying `No Module found` when you run `flask run` you can try step 1,2,3 again (this time you are in venv).
+If you see error `Could not locate a Flask application.
+You did not provide the "FLASK_APP" environment variable` you need to do step 6.

 In your browser you can hit http://127.0.0.1:5000/ to check if application is running.
 It will show you  `Application is up`